5 Math Activities for Preschool and Kindergarten

 One thing that my students needed a bit of practice on was sorting shapes by attributes/similar qualities.
 This math activity was really easy to prepare, yet it ended up being the children’s favourite centre.

-To create this centre, I simply drew several squiggly shapes on a large sheet of paper.
+To create this center, I simply drew several squiggly shapes on a large sheet of paper.
 I then gave children a treasure chest filled with jewels of various shapes.

-I think the fancy looking gems and the treasure chest may have been part of what drew the children to this centre, but either way they were engaged and excited to sort the gems/shapes.
+The fancy looking gems and the treasure chest may have been part of what drew the children to this center, but either way they were engaged and excited to sort the gems/shapes.

 I encouraged them to sort the shapes in any way they wanted.